 There are other caves, beaches and a place called La Bufadora (The Blowhole), where the waves are transformed into a blast of vapor and spray (people always enjoy it, seems never to get old):

-The islands offer a number of beautiful beaches, all of them small and cute, the most obvious one, the Hidden Beach (Playa del Amor), La Nopalera Beach, Los Escalones de Piedra Beach, Pavonas Beach, Cueva del Muerto (Deadman's Cave), and Amarradero Beach.
+The islands offer a number of beautiful beaches during low tide, all of them small and cute, the most obvious one, the Hidden Beach (Playa del Amor), La Nopalera Beach, Los Escalones de Piedra Beach, Pavonas Beach, Cueva del Muerto (Deadman's Cave), and Amarradero Beach.

 The islands are a protected bird reserve too, you’ll find many different species here, the large frigatebird (Fregata magnificens) that is like the pirate of the airspace, stealing morsels from seagulls and others.

 There are also herons, egrets, many different seagulls, pelicans, brown boobies (Sula leucogaster), Red-billed tropicbird (Phaethon aethereus) and the world-famous Galapagos Blue-footed booby (Sula nebouxii).
 This lovely booby, with its smurf-blue feet, is, certainly, the bird-enthusiast attraction on the island.

 If you travel from Puerto Vallarta or Nuevo Vallarta to the islands it is not uncommon to encounter various sea mammals, there are a total of 11 species that live and breed here.
 The most common are the dolphins, but you can also find orcas (killer whales) and from December to March (during the Winter months), if you are lucky, you'll meet the giants of the Bay, the humpback whales (Megaptera novaeangliae), the bay is their centuries-old breeding ground and a place they use to rest during their yearly migration.